This Smoky Pork Rub recipe is a dry rub made with dried herbs and spices and can be used with pork, beef, poultry and seafood.

 For example, my Oven-Baked Barbecue Rib Recipe needs a rub, and the results are phenomenal.
 It brings out the depth of the meat in such a way that you might find yourself foregoing the barbecue sauce, because the rub is that good!

 It’s best to assemble all of the ingredients together ahead of time, and then keep it handy in an airtight glass jar.
-I like to make a big batch, that way, I won’t have to take the extra time to mix it on the spot.
+I like to make a big batch, that way I won’t have to take the extra time to mix it on the spot when I’m in a hurry.

 Wisconsin Homemaker Smoky Pork Rub